yy-tromb/yy-battery-notifier-rs/README.md

 # ==================================================

 [[notifications]]
-# "notifications" is optional, but each field of a notification setting is required.
+# `notifications` is optional, but each field (not optional) of a notification setting is required.
-# This fields define notifications that always notify.
+# This fields define notifications that always notify regardless of mode.

 percentage = "90+"
-# express condition when notifications should be started.
+# define condition when notifications should be started.
 # This consists of percentage(integer) and suffix "+" or "-".
 # This example express that notifications will start whether battery level excess 90%
-#

 power_supply = "Adequate"
-# express power supply status.
-This consists of "Adequate", "InAdequate", "None".
+# define power supply status.
+# This consists of "Adequate", "InAdequate", "None".

 title = "Remove the plug!"
-# notification title
+# define notification title

 message = "Your PC is now fully charged.
 Remove the plug"
-# notification message
+# define notification message

-input_type = "ModeSelector"
+input_type = "SilentSpecifiedMinutes"
 # Optional field
-# This field defines type of input element of notification.
+# This field defines type of `input` element of notification.
 # Options: "ModeSelector"(default), "SilentSpecifiedMinutes"
-# "TauriWinrtToast" method does not implement input element, so this field is not effective.
+# "TauriWinrtToast" method does not implement input element, so this field is ignored.

 [[notifications]]
 percentage = "45-"